-Homework is kept to a minimum at this stage and mostly consists of reading/phonics, spellings and some Maths.
-Should the teacher feel some extra work, either to support their learning or to bolster their confidence, should be carried out at home this is set in agreement with the parents/carers.
+Homework is kept to a minimum at this stage and mostly consists of reading/phonics, spellings and some maths.
+Should the teacher feel some extra work, either to support their learning or to bolster their confidence, should be carried out at home, this will be set in agreement with the parents/carers.